 It is rare to get involved in a dialogue over psychiatry without sooner or later someone defending the use of such “treatments” as ECT “as long as they are consented to,” with the term “informed consent” periodically employed.
 Herein lies the context for this piece.
 The issue that I want to probe, to be clear, is not whether force should be used—for of course it shouldn’t—but the thorny issue of consent itself—what exactly constitutes consent and what other issues besides consent are critical to factor in when considering what it is and is not legitimate for a “medical” professional to offer.

 The other day I talked to a friend who I hadn’t seen for quite a while.
 She told me that she had been prescribed Seroquel for sleep problems about a year ago.
 But when she started to read about it a couple months ago she got really nervous that it was causing her long term health complications and she stopped taking it - cold turkey - without tapering.
 I wondered about our conversation afterwards and thought about the countless amount of people who don’t tolerate their psychiatric meds and quit cold turkey.
-This common experience often leads to horrendous withdrawal symptoms that are easily mistaken for underlying “mental illness”.
-This can lead to new diagnoses, increased dosages and polypharmacy.
-And then people get really stuck.

 On Monday April 14th, an important new study from Harrington et al was published in the journal Pediatrics (the official journal of the American Academy of Pediatrics.)
 The study was designed to examine prenatal use of selective serotonin reuptake inhibitors (SSRIs) and the risk of autism spectrum disorders (ASDs) and other developmental delays (DDs).
 Nine hundred sixty-six mother child pairs were studied and the researchers found that in boys, the association between maternal SSRI use in the first trimester and autism was very strong (OR 3.22).
 The association between third-trimester maternal SSRI use and developmental delay was even stronger, with an odds ratio of 4.98.